mbeckdev/little-shop/README.md

 I made this as an exercise for the Odin Project.

-They're directions are like: make a shopping cart, it should have this functionality in it.
+Their directions are mostly: make a shopping cart, it should have this functionality in it.
 Also use react-router-dom.
 Go!

 [Shopping Cart Project Guidelines](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/shopping-cart)